-The event will include presentations from a panel of housing experts: Dr David Rosen, Professor Carolyn Whitzman and Professor Alan Pert.
+The event will include presentations from a panel of housing experts: Dr David Rosen, Professor Carolyn Whitzman and Adjunct Professor Robert McGauran.
 These panellists will discuss two of the most important elements of achieving improved affordable housing outcomes in Melbourne; developing an integrated affordable housing plan for Victoria and demonstrating best practice affordable housing approaches.

 We hope you will join us for a discussion about strategies to improve affordable housing provision in Melbourne and stay for a drink afterwards.

 The event is free but places are limited so make sure you RSVP to secure a seat.

 David Paul Rosen, Ph.D. is a recognised authority in the fields of affordable housing finance, inclusionary housing, redevelopment, real estate economics, and renewable energy.
 Dr. Rosen is expert in affordable housing deal structuring, value capture analysis, capital markets and asset management.
 Dr Rosen's firm, DRA Principals, have advised on more than $9.0 billion in development finance.
 Dr. Rosen has represented public and private sector clients in more than 220 jurisdictions.
 Clients include FHA, Ginnie Mae, Freddie Mac, the Federal Home Loan Bank System and others.